-It is recommended that you do not drive a car the first two days after coronary angiography/PCI.
-If angiography/PCI has been performed due to unstable angina or a heart attack, you should avoid driving for the first 4 weeks.
-With driving licenses other than class B, separate rules apply to temporary driving bans.
+- It is recommended that you do not drive a car the two first days after coronary angiography/PCI. - With driving licenses other than class B, separate rules apply to temporary driving bans.
 Your doctor will inform you about these rules.